rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 $$

-While the main idea is quite innocent, it turns out that selecting the parametrized functions $$f_m(x)$$ and evaluating the parameters is tricker than expected.
+While the main idea is quite innocent, it turns out that selecting the parametrized functions $$f_m(x)$$ and evaluating their parameters is tricker than expected.

 ## Choice of the component functions $$f_m(x)$$